 Pros and Cons Series of Light Fixture Materials

-Let’s start with is aluminium as aluminium fixtures are seen on many if not most lighting installations out there today.
-As with anything, there are different grades of aluminium.
-If you are using a fixture that uses a machined piece of aircraft quality, virgin aluminium, it will obviously perform much better than the typical cast aluminium fixture.
-Unfortunately there are very few fixtures made using the premium quality aluminium which will affect the durability of the fitting.
+Let’s start with is aluminum as aluminum fixtures are seen on many if not most lighting installations out there today.
+As with anything, there are different grades of aluminum.
+If you are using a fixture that uses a machined piece of aircraft quality, virgin aluminum, it will obviously perform much better than the typical cast aluminum fixture.
+Unfortunately there are very few fixtures made using the premium quality aluminum which will affect the durability of the fitting.

-There are some benefits of using aluminium as a material in the production of light fittings.
+There are some benefits of using aluminum as a material in the production of light fittings.
 These include:

 - Light weight